Tips and Resources for Victims of the LA Wildfires

 Website: https://www.24hourfitness.com/

-Los Angeles-area 24 Hour Fitness clubs are welcoming all affected residents and first responders to shower, recharge, or work out, regardless of membership.
+Los Angeles-area 24 Hour Fitness clubs welcome affected residents and first responders to shower, recharge, or work out, regardless of membership.
 Residents should contact their nearest club to confirm hours and availability.

 Website: https://lugg.com

-Lugg is offering free moves for individuals affected by the wildfires.
-Details are available on Facebook and Instagram.
+Lugg offers free moves for those affected by the wildfires.
+Check their Facebook and Instagram for updates.

 Website: https://www.planetfitness.com

-Planet Fitness is opening its facilities to wildfire victims and first responders through the end of January.
-Guests can access locker rooms, showers, HydroMassage, Wi-Fi, and charging stations without a membership.
+Planet Fitness provides wildfire victims and first responders access to locker rooms, showers, HydroMassage, Wi-Fi, and charging stations without a membership.
 Contact your nearest Planet Fitness location to confirm availability.

 Website: Website

-U-Haul is offering 30 days of free self-storage and U-Box container use at 92 facilities in Southern California for wildfire victims.
+U-Haul offers 30 days of free self-storage and U-Box container use at 92 facilities in Southern California for wildfire victims.
 Availability is based on location, and U-Haul is also supporting the community as an official American Red Cross Disaster Responder.

 Website: https://www.ufcgym.com

-UFC Gyms in Los Angeles and Orange Counties are providing free access to locker rooms, showers, recovery services, electric outlets, and Wi-Fi through January.
-Membership is not required, and residents and first responders can check the website for participating locations.
+UFC Gyms in Los Angeles and Orange Counties provide wildfire victims and first responders with free access to locker rooms, showers, recovery services, electric outlets, and Wi-Fi.
+Membership is not required; check the website for participating locations.

 Child and Baby Care